cspotz/Paris-Heartbeat/README.md

 ![Vélib Station Availability Chart](https://github.com/cspotz/Paris-Heartbeat/blob/main/images/Anomaly.png)
 <p align="center"><em>Flies in the ointment?
 An analysis of anomalous pattern in the Vélib data</em></p>
 I analyzed the full datasets with all the timeframes, so the results is a good tip for Vélib users 😉, though it remains to be checked whether for instance the altitude of the station impacts my claim of good tip 🥵.
+## Beyond individual stations: sorting data by districts
+The previous maps may look a bit cluttered and adopting a coarser point of view of the data will prove insightful.
+The official list of district can be found [on this website](https://opendata.paris.fr/explore/dataset/quartier_paris/information/) and I also added it on the github repo